bytebase/bytebase.com-old/content/blog/database-change-management-with-snowflake-and-github.md

 published_at: 2022/12/26 21:15
 feature_image: /static/blog/database-change-management-with-snowflake-and-github/db-change-snowflake-github.webp
 tags: How-To
-description: This tutorial will bring you to the next level by introducing the GitOps workflow, where you commit the schema change script to the GitHub repository, which will in turn trigger the schema deployment pipeline in Bytebase.
+description: This tutorial will bring your Snowflake schema change to the next level by introducing the GitOps workflow, where you commit the schema change script to the GitHub repository, which will in turn trigger the schema deployment pipeline in Bytebase.
 ---

 This is a series of articles about Database Change Management with Snowflake